Complex hyperbolic space

-Complex hyperbolic spaces are also the symmetric spaces associated with the Lie groups $PU(n,1)$.
-They constitute one of the three families of rank one symmetric spaces of noncompact type, together with real and quaternionic hyperbolic spaces, classification to which must be added one exceptional space, the Cayley plane.
+The complex hyperbolic space is also the symmetric space associated with the Lie group $\operatorname{PU}(n,1)$.
+These spaces constitute one of the three families of rank one symmetric spaces, together with real and quaternionic hyperbolic spaces, classification to which must be added one exceptional space, the Cayley plane.
+It is also the only family of Hermitian symmetric spaces having rank one.